 .
 (8)

-In most practical cases, as noted in [9, 15], the admissible deviation ε of the parameter which is controlled by the user, depending on the combined uncertainty of the measurement results uc(y), is determined by the formula
+In most practical cases, as noted in [9] and [15], the admissible deviation ε of the parameter controlled by the user, depending on the combined uncertainty of the measurement results uc(y), is determined by the formula

 , (9)

-where d is width of the tolerance field determined by the values of the upper Xmax and lower Xmin range of measurement of the physical quantity.
+where d is the width of the tolerance field determined by the values of the upper Xmax and lower Xmin range of measurement for the physical quantity.

-Substituting the values of the maximum combined uncertainty of measuring the ion activity uc(pX)=17,21·10-3 pX and the value of the upper Xmax = 6 pX and the lower Xmin = 0,3 pX of the measurement limit in equation (9), we obtain the values of the permissible error set by the consumer, which is ε = 1.81 %.
+By substituting the values of the maximum combined uncertainty when measuring ion activity [uc(pX) = 17.21·10–3 pX] and the values of the upper (Xmax = 6 pX) and the lower (Xmin = 0.3 pX) ranges of the measurement limit in equation (9), we obtain the value of the permissible error set by the consumer, which is ε = 1.81 %.

-The uncertainty uε of the tolerance field of the controlled parameter at which the result can be considered reliable in practice is recommended to be equal to 6uc(y) [13, 15-20].
-Thus accept uε = 6·uc(y) = 6*17,21·10-3 = 103,26·10-3 pX.
+The uncertainty uε of the tolerance field of the controlled parameter at which the result can be considered reliable in practice is recommended to be equal to 6uc(y) [9], [13], [15]-[18].
+Thus, uε = 6 × uc(y) = 6 × 17.21·10–3 = 103.26·10–3 pX.

-Taking into account the expression (8), the control errors of the manufacturer α is estimated by the formula
+Taking into account expression (8), the manufacturer’s control errors α are estimated by the formula

 ,(10)

-the control errors of the consumer β is estimated by the formula
+and the consumer’s control errors β are estimated by the formula

-,(11)
+.(11)

-The admission field is the value of the measured value ΔpX, in this case, this is the activity of the pX ions, we define by the formula
+The admission field is the value of the measured value ΔpX.
+In this case, this is the activity of the pX ions, which is defined by the formula

 , (12)

-where is еstimation of activity of ions on the upper measurement range; δmax is the maximum relative measurement error (for the measuring channel of ion activity this value is 0.7 % in the range of measurements from 6 to 0.3 pX).
+where pX is the estimation of the ion activity in the upper measurement range, δmax is the maximum relative measurement error (for measurements of ion activity, this value is 0.7 % in the range of measurements from 6 to 0.3 pX).

-Consequently, to calculate the control errors of the manufacturer and the consumer, the field of admission ∆pX we will calculate by the formula (12), which when adding the corresponding numerical values is equal to 2.1·10-3 pX.
+Consequently, when calculating the control errors of the manufacturer and the consumer, the field of admission ∆pX can be calculated by (12), which, with the corresponding numerical values, is equal to 2.1·10–3 pX.

-Substituting calculated tolerances in the formula for estimating control errors manufacturer (10) and consumer (11) and solving them using the Maple 12 math package we obtain the following numerical values: α = 0.24·10-67 (α ≈ 0), β = 0.00196.
-The total value of the control errors is Pn = 0.00196, and the confidence level for calculating the expanded uncertainty of the measurement, according to formula (1) will be equal to D = 1-Pn = 1-0.00196 = 0.998.
+By substituting calculated tolerances in the formula for estimating the control errors of the manufacturer (10) and the consumer (11) and solving them using the Maple 12 package, we obtain the following numerical values: α = 0.24·10–67 (α ≈ 0), and β = 0.00196.
+The total value of the control errors is Pn = 0.00196, and the confidence level for calculating the expanded uncertainty of the measurement, according to formula (1) will be equal to D = 1 − Pn = 1 − 0.00196 = 0.998.

-Characteristics of the change of control errors of the manufacturer and the consumer depending on the parameter μ = uε/uc(pX), which establishes the relationship between the permissible uncertainty of uε, which is specified by the consumer (normative documents) and combined uncertainty of uc(pX), which is set by the manufacturer (developer) of measuring device for uε < uc(pX), uε ≈ uc(pX), uε > uc(pX) are shown in Fig. 2.
+Figure 2 illustrates the change in the manufacturer’s and consumer’s control errors depending on the parameter μ, which is equal to uε/uc(pX).
+This parameter establishes the relationship between the permissible uncertainty of uε, which is specified by the consumer (via normative documents), and the combined uncertainty of uc(pX), which is set by the manufacturer.
+The figure shows uε < uc(pX), uε ≈ uc(pX) and uε > uc(pX).

-Fig. 1.
-The electrical functional circuit of the ion activity measuring device
+Figure 1.
+The functional electrical circuit of the device for measuring ion activity.

-Thus, based on the constructed characteristic of the change in reliability (Figure 2), which is obtained by calculating the control errors of the consumer and the manufacturer, it is calculated, within which the majority of the distribution of values that can be attributed to the measured value is likely to be located in depending on the value of the accepted tolerance for the monitored parameter.
+Thus, based on the constructed characteristic of the change in reliability (Figure 2), which is obtained by calculating the consumer and manufacturer’s control errors, a range can be calculated within which the majority of the distribution of values that can be attributed to the measured value is likely to be located, depending on the value of the accepted tolerance for the monitored parameter.

-As can be seen from Figure 2, with a tolerance of 6 combined uncertainties, the confidence level is 99.8 %.
+As can be seen from Figure 2, with a tolerance of six combined uncertainties, the confidence level is 99.8 %.